A quick lesson can teach you the basics in most extreme sports.

 Not only will the jacket and the leash protect you, but it will make you a little more confident on the water knowing that you’ll be able to get right back on the paddle board if you fall off.

 Learn How to Get On and Off the Paddle Board

-To get on your paddle board from the dock, first wear the leash and then place the board in the water, making sure it doesn’t float away.
+To get on your stand up paddle board from the dock, first wear the leash and then place the board in the water, making sure it doesn’t float away.